Eliot-Roxbergh/notes_pinephone/README.md

 ### Calls and SMS

 tl;dr When tested, calls works on 2G and 3G.
 Texing works on all networks.
+4G calls should work (otherwise try newer firmware).
+Call quality is OK with headset on 3G and 4G, otherwise risk of echo.

 Applies to carriers Tre (altough they have no 2G ofc) and Telia:
 Calls work very well on 3G. ~~But it seems like it doesn't want to connect calls on 4G (VoLTE should, in general, be possible but might need to explore.. see [1] [2]), either a text is received for the missed call (Telia) or it says for caller that you're "busy" (!)
 (Tre).~~ 2G works, although there is some (not too loud) constant interference on the speakers, also in case of bad coverage (or maybe it was a coincidence?) there might be bad interference getting transmitted to the other party.

 EDIT: VoLTE (4G calls) worked with Fello, Hallon and Comviq carriers afted installing modem SDK (see later section Firmware).
+EDIT: I use VoLTE but echo seems reoccuring when using regular phone call (also calling with speaker phone is terrible), I use headset which works.

 Comment: When I tested 2G, hot swapping headset, I managed to crash mic?
 Regardless it did not work in calls, with headset or not before restart.
 This happened only once.